Yonsei International Summer School

 In the summer program, you will earn around 10-15 UO credits.

 UO students: please refer to the UO Course Equivalency Process and the UO Office of the Registrar Course Equivalency Database.

 Non-UO students: Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 This program has a rolling admission application process: GEO staff will complete a review of the application materials of complete applications in the order that they are submitted (“first come, first serve”).
 Decisions about your enrollment will be made after you submit a complete application.
 Students are encouraged to complete applications and commit to programs early.

 Successful applicants will receive a nomination from GEO.
 Selection will be based on a holistic review of your application.
 This includes a review of your GPA, transcripts (including courses taken and in-progress), any additional requirements or prerequisites (see section "Additional Requirements"), and written statements.

 Applying for this program involves 2 steps.
 If you receive a nomination from GEO, you will also need to complete the host university's application, which is administered and reviewed by your host university directly.
 Instructions will be provided after acceptance by GEO.
 The host university makes the final decision regarding acceptance into the program.

 Yonsei will provide some spaces for summer school students at two of their on-campus housing facilities, International House and SK Global House.
+Placement is on a first-come, first-served basis.
 Due to a limited number of rooms, we strongly recommend you to apply for the on-campus housing as soon as you receive your admission number from Yonsei.

 If you are not able to secure on-campus housing or prefer to stay in off-campus housing, you can refer to the following website for temporary housing and useful information.
 Please be advised that Yonsei will not arrange off-campus housing for students.
 For additional details about housing during the summer program, visit this page.